Didi1081/SampleX/README.md

 ## PROJECT PROPOSAL

+A SAMPLE DATABASE & MARKETPLACE - Millions of samples throughout multiple network all in one spot!

 **What is the idea behind SampleX?**

    You can instantly order toilet paper, so why not samples?
 It is a systematic approach to sending and receiving samples for    product development.
 This delivery method is specifically designed for sample parts to encourage faster innovation and end    product development.
 The faster the customer has a product, the faster they can sell to consumers and the faster they setup    ongoing bulk supply orders from suppliers.